gturpin-dev/PostTypeHandler/README.md

 $post_type_handler->register();
 ```

-You can Register a new Taxonomy and then even add it to the PostType declaration.
+Otherwise you can register a new Taxonomy and then even add it to the PostType declaration.

 ```php
 // Register the Taxonomy